Defense Protocol: Development

 After depicting Russian submarines in their previous Jack Ryan novel Act of Defiance, Andrews and Wilson tackled Taiwan for Defense Protocol.
 They stated their reason: "Taiwan stood out as a critical area with the potential to spark war or shift global power.
 China’s plans to 'reunify' Taiwan have been public knowledge for decades—it’s not a matter of if but when and how.
 That made it a perfect setting for fiction."

 Reception

 Commercial

 Defense Protocol debuted at number ten at the Combined Print & E-Book Fiction Books category of the New York Times bestseller list for the week of December 22, 2024.
+It also charted at number nine at the Mass Market Books category of the same list for the month of December 2025.

 Critical

 Publishers Weekly reviewed the book: "This is mostly business as usual, with Katie now firmly established as one of the Ryan family’s freedom fighters.
 Series fans will be satisfied."
 Kirkus Reviews praised the novel as "plenty of excitement for Clancy fans".